How Much Does a Gardener Cost?

 The more gardeners that are needed for the job, the more you can expect to pay in labour costs per hour.

-However, the overall job will take much less time if more than one gardener is used.
+However, the overall job will take much less time if more than one professional gardener is used.

-Those based in London can expect to pay a lot more per hour for gardeners than those based in the North of the UK.
+Those based in London can expect gardener prices to be a lot more per hour for a local gardener than those based in the North of the UK.

 Gardeners in London may charge around £3 to £10 more per hour for garden maintenance than gardeners in the North.